Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes

 \section{Theory}

 We establish the frequentist properties of NPP models and the gNPP approximation.
 In particular, we prove they are (a) robust, in the sense that the posterior converges to the true data distribution, and (b) efficient, in the sense that the posterior converges at a parametric rate when the underlying parametric model is well-specified.
-Throughout we assume a population distribution $\p_0$ over $\X \subseteq \R^\kappa$ that produces observations $x_{1:n}$.
-We also assume a unique parameter $\theta_0$ in an open set $\Theta \subseteq \R^d$ that minimizes the KL divergence to the population distribution, $\KL{\p_0}{\p_\theta}$.
+We assume a population distribution $\p_0$ over $\X$ that produces i.i.d. observations $x_{1:n}$.
+In this section we assume, for simplicity of exposition, that $\X$ is an open subset of $\R^\kappa$, where the Lebesgue densities are well-defined.
+But note that this is not a requirement for implementing the NPP or the gNPP, with the Wasserstein or MMD, in practice.
+Finally, we assume a unique parameter $\theta_0$ in an open set $\Theta \subseteq \R^d$ that minimizes the KL divergence to the population distribution, $\KL{\p_0}{\p_\theta}$.
 Detailed statements and proofs of each result are in \Cref{sect-proof-theory}.